Wool Bedding Information

 We consider wool to be an "unsurpassed" material.
 When you look at how well various wools regulate temperature and humidity, this unique material has yet to be surpassed by man made fibres for personal comfort products.
 The Mattress & Sleep Company has assembled an incredible range of sofas, blankets, pillows, mattresses, duvets and protectors all featuring pure, natural wool fills free of harsh chemicals and cleaning ingredients.
 All of our suppliers ensure the wool is collected under the most humane conditions and meet strict standards for the treatment of animals.

-- Berkeley Ergonomics - All of our products from Berkeley utilize 100% organic sheep's wool from France.
+- Berkeley Ergonomics - All of our products from Berkeley utilize 100% sheep's wool from France.
 This wool carries the Plein Air certificate from the French Wool Association.

 - Brun de Vian-Tiran – Making some of the finest woolen blankets in the world since 1808.
 Inventor of the Mohair blanket, uses many different varieties of sheeps wool from around the world in different blends.
 As well as many exquisite varieties of other wools, Alpaca, Camel, Llama, Cashmir, Yangir, Cashgora and even Yak.

 - Natura - A Canadian bedding maker using merino wool from New Zealand in many bedding products.

 - Obasan - 100% organic Argentinian sheep's wool.

 - St Dormeir by St Genève - the best-selling item in our entire store and a must have for mattresses that do not already have pure wool quilting.

 - Vispring – Feature the highest quality platinum certified British wool in their mattresses, and in higher end models like the Regal Superb and Tiara Superb they use Shetland wool which is the highest grade wool used in any mattress today.